Reporting and Remitting the Fuel Tax – Wholesale Dealers (Wholesalers)

 If you use a different fuel measuring system than your supplier (for example, if you calculate the volume of the fuel sold and delivered at the ambient temperature, whereas your supplier calculates the volume using a reference temperature of 15° C), the amount of fuel tax paid to your supplier may be different from the amount you collect when you sell the fuel at retail.
 In that case, you must report the discrepancy by completing the Form to Be Completed by Collection Officers with Respect to the Adjusted Volume of Fuel (CA-10.3-V).

 The amount equal to the fuel tax must be listed separately on every document attesting to the sale of fuel.

-If you become the designated supplier of a retail dealer operating a service station situated on an Indian reserve or in an Indian settlement, you are not required to collect the amount equal to the fuel tax on a percentage of your sales made to that retail dealer.
-The percentage is determined by Revenu Québec based on the quantity of fuel that the retail dealer is likely to sell to Indians.
+If you become the designated supplier of a retail dealer operating a service station situated on a reserve or in a First Nations settlement in Québec, you are not required to collect the amount equal to the fuel tax on a percentage of your sales made to that retail dealer.
+The percentage is determined by Revenu Québec based on the quantity of fuel that the retail dealer is likely to sell to First Nations members, band councils, tribal councils and band-empowered entities.
 For more information, contact us.

 You must remit the amount you collected for the fuel sold during the period in question, unless you have already paid the amount to your supplier, in accordance with the Fuel Tax Act.

 If the quantity of fuel you resell is greater than the quantity purchased from your supplier, you must remit the amount equal to the fuel tax calculated on the difference when you file your return.